The Iridium network has the area code: +8816.

 With Iridium NEXT, a new satellite network has been installed since December 2018, which allows data rates in the Iridium Certus service of up to 700 kbps, making internet and other digital services possible for special data terminals.
 Up to 1.4 Mbps is planned in a further expansion stage.
 Iridium Certus is available for use on land and at sea (maritime).

 Iridium has been approved for the Global Maritime Distress and Safety System (GMDSS) as part of the innovations.
-However, GMDSS is so far (as of January 2022) only available for one maritime phone (LT-3100S), the GMDSS function for the maritime Certus terminals of the manufacturers Thales, Intellian and Cobham is still pending.
+However, GMDSS is (as of January 2022) only available for one maritime phone (LT-3100S from Lars Thrane), the GMDSS function for the maritime Certus terminals of LarsThrane is announced for December 2024, those from Thales, Intellian and Cobham are still pending.

 The current phone models will continue to function on the NEXT network, but will continue to offer only 2.4 kbps data rates.